All Episodes

 You're worried about legal action.

-Lots of people are in possession of fraudulent photographs and in our particular case it wasn't a very good thing for us to actually have it and to give it to you and so on like that.
+And in our particular case, it wasn't a very good thing for us to actually have it and to give it to you and so on like that.

-But for some reason if this person was actually responsible for it Then I would assume that he would be mean-spirited and want to cause us further trouble if we ever linked his name to it.
+But for some reason, if this person was actually responsible for it, then I would assume that he would be mean-spirited and want to cause us further trouble if we ever linked his name to it.

 And I'm sure something like that would happen.